GustaMagik/RSA_Security_Token/README.md

 ### Please note that if you intend on using this product in an actual use case:

 	-	There are attack vectors, limitations and improvments mentioned in project\_report.pdf (discussion)

 	-	The locking functionallity after max tries of PIN is NOT saved after reloading the program (hard reset if programming file is put as a program-on-startup file in FLASH).

-	-	 This project trusts (in someway): OpenSSL, PAM, Xilinx as well as the RSA\_512 module (https://opencores.org/project,rsa_512).
+	-	This project trusts (in someway): OpenSSL, PAM, Xilinx as well as the [RSA\_512 module](https://opencores.org/project,rsa_512).
 Keep this software updated / consider if the you trusts this software as well.